PrinceNR/Connectverse/README.md

 The API uses MongoDB as its database for storing data and includes an .env file for easy configuration.

 step 1 : clone the repository

-step 2 : install node package manager (npm i) step 3 : You are ready to check the functionality of this api using thunderclient or postman or any other tool like this..
+step 2 : install node package manager (npm i)

+step 3 : You are ready to check the functionality of this API using tools like Thunder Client, Postman, or any other API testing tool.

 api : http://localhost:5010/admin/